ig3/srf/README.md

 You study the cards.
 The cards are produced automatically when you add or edit fieldsets or templates.
-They are presented for review at intervals determined by the scheduling algoriithm, accoring to how you rate your ability to recall them: Agin, Hard, Good or Easy.
+They are presented for review at intervals determined by the scheduling algoriithm, accoring to how you rate your ability to recall them: Again, Hard, Good or Easy.

 Each day, if your study workload isn't excessive, some new cards will be presented for study.
 The number of new cards is regulated automatically.
 If